-3.4 Sales of aggregate from sand and gravel operations within Leicestershire over the last 10 years are shown in Table 3 below.
-Sales for the period 2009 to 2013 show the effects of the economic recession as production slowed.
-During this period, sales of sand and gravel averaged 0.93 million tonnes per annum.
-Sales between 2014 and 2017 averaged 1.45 million tonnes per annum, around 56% higher than that experienced between 2009 and 2013, reflecting improvements in the economy and levels of construction.
-However, there was a downturn in sales in 2018 and sales were 20% lower than in 2017.
+3.4.
+Sales of aggregate from sand and gravel operations within Leicestershire over the last 10 years are shown in Table 3 below.
+Data for the period 2010 to 2013 show the effects of the economic recession as production slowed, with sales of sand and gravel averaging 0.93 million tonnes per annum.
+Sales between 2014 and 2017 averaged 1.46 million tonnes per annum, around 56% higher than that experienced between 2010 and 2013, reflecting improvements in the economy and levels of construction.
+However, there was a downturn in sales in 2018 with sales were 20% lower than in 2017.
+Sales increased in 2019 to 1.25 million tonnes, some 6% higher than the previous year.